-As a parent or caregiver, you’re likely hypersensitive to every little thing related to your child.
+As a parent or caregiver, you’re likely sensitive to every little thing related to your child.

-Is their speech developing at the “right” pace?
+- Is my child’s speech development happening at the “right” pace?

-How well do they get along with other children?
+- How well does my child get along with other children?

 If you start to notice issues regarding communication, behavior, or social skills it might be an indicator of autism spectrum disorder.